Personal Injury Law Topics 101: How Can Surasky Law Help You?

 · Can I Sue My Real Estate Agent for Negligence?
 Real estate agents are fiduciaries, which means they owe their clients duties of care and loyalty.
 They also must use the amount of reasonable care that another real estate agent in similar circumstances would.
 A lawsuit for real estate agent negligence can compensate when defects are not disclosed or you pay too much for the property.

 · Can You Sue a School for Negligence?
 Schools are supposed to keep our children safe.
 A school has a duty to fix hazards on the premises and immediately respond to threatening behavior from students and staff.
 Parents can sue a negligent school when a child is injured, but we explain why it is difficult and why an attorney is a must.

-· How to Sue a Mechanic for Negligence and Why You’d Need To.
+· How to Sue a Mechanic for Negligence.
 Shoddy car repairs endanger all of us on the road.
 A negligent mechanic might fail to properly diagnose a problem with a car or perform subpar work.
 When mechanics fail to do their jobs, cars crash into innocent victims and suing them might be your only means of obtaining compensation.

 .
 Personal Injury on Vacation.
 Whether your trip involved traveling to other states or enjoying regional attractions, things may not have gone according to plan.
 Vacation accidents are a common cause of personal injuries.

 .
 How Do I Sue a Company for Negligence?
 Motor vehicle accidents are just one example of negligence.
 It can also occur due to the reckless actions of a company, who is then held liable in a lawsuit for the medical expenses, lost wages, and other costs you incur.